-We have a full day to explore the city for urban landscapes as well as choosing both day and evening times for creative street images.
+We explore the city for urban landscapes as well as choosing both day and evening times for creative street images.
 We are looking for our first portrait of the modern culture of Japan that coexists with deep traditions.
-We will also find autumn images in the streets and gardens.
-The first of our teaching sessions begins today as well.
-Our central location means we can use a daytime slot for the session, so as to leave time for an evening shoot.
+We will also find our first autumn images in the streets.
+Our teaching sessions begin as well.
+Our central location means we can use a daytime slot for the session, so as to leave time for evening shoots.